ncasey77/cen4802/README.md

 # cen4802
+Name:  Nicholas Casey
+Date:  05/20/2024
-This repository is for the CEN4802 course.
+Purpose:  This repository is for the CEN4802 course.